This discussion instructs you about the psychological techniques and methods of misdirection, that can be used to fool an audience.

 The audience will look where you look.
 If you’re not looking at your pocket, they will not be inclined to look at it.
 Many times the magic will not be revealed even if the audience looked right at it.

-The magician states the magic is happening, but it is long after the ‘dirty work’ has occurred, so with some acting and misdirection, the audience fail to recall when the secret part of the trick was actually enacted.
+Magicians states the magic is happening, but it is long after the ‘dirty work’ has occurred.
+So with some acting and misdirection, the audience fail to recall when the secret part of the trick was actually enacted.

 If the audience is fooled then you have them, if not, make a joke, if they think it’s a gag they relax, and you can get away with murder, literally !!!